Home » Blog » All Recipes » Healthy » Minestrone Soup

 • 15 ounces tomato sauce

-• 1 can great northern beans drained and rinsed
+• 1 can kidney beans drained and rinsed (approx 15 ounces)

 • 1 cup small pasta of choice (ditalini, small shells, etc)